dortania/OpenCore-Multiboot/oc/bootcamp.md

 ## Booting Windows error: `OCB: StartImage failed - Already started`

 This is due to OpenCore getting confused when trying to boot Windows and accidentally thinking it's booting OpenCore.
-This can be avoided by either move Windows to it's own drive *or* adding a custom drive path under BlessOverride.
+This can be avoided by either move Windows to its own drive *or* adding a custom drive path under BlessOverride.
 See [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) and [Can't find Windows/BootCamp drive in picker](#cant-find-windowsbootcamp-drive-in-picker) entry for more details.

 ## Windows Startup Disk can't see APFS drives